zirtec12/Flipper_Zero-BadUsb/README.md

 ## Meta

-If you have any idea on how to make this Instruction to BadUsb scripts better feel free to open an Issue or contact me via Discord. :)
+If you have any idea on how to make this Instruction to BadUsb scripts better, feel free to open an Issue or contact me via Discord. :)

 UNC0V3R3D – [@GitHub](https://github.com/UNC0V3R3D) – unc0v3r3d@proton.me